 Then in typical A fashion he woke up, said he was feeling much better and has been ever since.
 The damn Mediterranean diet right there, someone who’s sick maybe once a decade, and who got very worried last year when his skin started ‘changing colour’ (his first bruise).
 If he had C-19 it’s been a passing fad.

 For all the monstrosities of its desserts, it’s balanced out by the traditional rest of the plate.

 The weather’s whipping up a storm, down to only 8C at night and barely in double digits in the morning.
 Fucking Great British Summertime.
 The rain is freezing, the clouds elephant grey and just as rough.
-The ‘flick’ for the night was as equally unprepossessing, a Greek arthouse film on the staging of Aristophanes ‘Birds’ play (seriously, how more obscure can you get), titled Birds (Or How to Be One).
-Shot on location in Iceland, Athens, NYC, the Caribbean and Canada it got funding from the Onassis Foundation and made full use of it too, with monologues and terse people staring into the lens, occasionally screeching bird noises to the passing crowd or clouds.
+The ‘flick’ for the night was as equally unprepossessing, a Greek arthouse film on the staging of Aristophanes ‘Birds’ play (seriously, how more obscure can you get), titled Birds Or How to Be One.
+Shot on location in Iceland, Athens, NYC, the Caribbean and Canada it got funding from the Onassis Foundation and made full use of it too, with monologues and terse people staring into the lens, occasionally screeching bird noises to busy streets.
 Yep, it does what it says on the tin.

 Some work to finish off, by Austrian photographer Stefan Draschan, who spends an eternity waiting for the right moment, like a shadowy papp in the salons of Vienna, Berlin and Paris.
 I imagine he dresses up like a pillar or one of those living statues in a plaza.
 Enjoy:

 Some of these you literally couldn’t make up:

 There ya go, me enjoying you enjoying them enjoying art.